Warwick - Racing

 Scrutineering happens at the track from 12noon till 1pm on Saturday.

 Both registered and non-registered cars may compete, and all vehicles must pass a basic road/track worthiness inspection.
-All cars must be fitted with at least a three point lap sash seat belt, and cars than will run quicker than 6.99 must have passed an ANDRA tech prior to the event.
-Proper drag race cars must have their licence and log book as per ANDRA rules.
-All vehicles will be inspected by ANDRA officials.
+All cars must be fitted with at least a three point lap sash seat belt, and cars than will run quicker than 6.99 must have passed a tech inspection prior to the event.
+Proper drag race cars must have their licence and log book.
+All vehicles will be inspected by track officials.

 For those competing for the first time, or who only compete at events such as these, your entrance fee for the weekend includes your RACERS